-Addition to biological signals, there is a close relationship between various audio-visual modalities of the sample.
+In addition to biological signals, there is a close relationship between various audio-visual modalities of the sample.
 Another deep learning framework for detecting deep fake in multimedia mate- rials.
 The goal of this model is to examine the interaction of audio and video modalities.
-So, the model uses a Siamese network-based architecture to extract both face and image modalities.
+So, the model uses a siamese network-based architecture to extract both face and image modalities.
 To differentiate between real and fake videos, the vector representation for the video and audio sample are extracted using two modalities embedding networks: Open Face and py by audio analysis.
 At last, a Triplet loss function is used to calculate the similarity and recognised the real from fake one.
 This method is used on Deep fake TIMIT dataset and DFDC dataset.
 The model gives a high accuracy of results.[20]

 Spatial and Temporal Features Analysis

 Current deep fake detection uses only a single video frame.
 But video manipulation is carried out on multiple frame level features.
 Analyzing temporal sequences between frames successfully helps to distinguish the real video from the fake one.
-Temporally-aware models first use a convolutional neural network (CNN) for frame features extraction.
-Then these features are passed to the Long short-term memory (LSTM) layer to analyze a temporal sequence for face manipulation between frames.
-At last, a SoftMax function is used to differentiate video as real or fake.
+Temporally aware models first use a CNN for frame features extraction.
+Then these features are passed to the Long Short-Term Memory (LSTM) layer to analyze a temporal sequence for face manipulation between frames.
+At last, a SoftMax function is used to classify the video as real or fake.
 [21]

-Based on the previous version of Cycle-GAN, a new approach called Recycle -GAN uses conditional generative adversarial networks to merge spatial and temporal data.
+Based on the previous version of Cycle-GAN, a new approach called Recycle -GAN uses conditional GAN to merge spatial and temporal data.
 The results show that combining spatial and temporal constraints can produce effective output.
 [22]

-Another method consists of two analysis stages: face processing stage and face manipulation detection.
+Another method consists of two stages: face processing and face manipulation detection.
 In the face processing stage of the Spatial Transformer Network (STN), crop and align the face.
 The output of the processing stage is transferred to face manipulation detection using recurrent neural network (RNN), where temporal information across the frame is analyzed.[23]

 Publicly available dataset